osmdogan/datasets/README.md

 # datasets
-The datasets for Introduction to Econometrics with Python
+This repository includes all datasets used in Introduction to Econometrics with Python: https://osmdogan.github.io/Python_Book.